-Low interest rates and a buyer’s judicious choice in a fickle market can provide home buyers with a window of opportunity if they purchase a property free from faults and avoid expensive repairs.
+Low interest rates and a buyer’s judicious choice in a fickle market can provide home buyers with a window of opportunity if they purchase a property free from defects and avoid expensive repairs.

-Around 30% of all homes inspected by Archicentre Australia architects for home buyers have some form of major fault which can include site drainage faults, foundation faults, roof structure, illegal building, wiring or plumbing that can run into costing many thousands of dollars to repair.
+Around 30% of all homes assessed by Archicentre Australia architects for home buyers have some form of major defect which can include site drainage faults, foundation faults, roof structure, illegal building, wiring or plumbing that can run into costing many thousands of dollars to repair.

-People need to recognise pre-purchase property assessments can add thousands of dollars to their profit by helping them make an informed decision.
+People need to recognise pre-purchase property assessments can add thousands of dollars to their profit by helping them make informed decisions.

 Buying a home is the major way Australian families build wealth and they should act like a developer to ensure they can make a profit on the home.

 A pre-purchase property assessment is a standard process for investors looking for returns, especially if the property is being purchased for rental as future landlords plan to avoid tenant complaints and costly repairs.

 When purchasing a home for renovation and re-sale, a pre-purchase property assessment can provide a strong bargaining tool in a buyers’ market where vendors are keen to sell and might be open to negotiate, especially if a major defect is discovered.
 Carrying out a pre-purchase building assessment from a credible independent expert can advise some of the extra costs that a purchaser can face and allow for a considered offer which takes these factors into account.

 Failure to assess the property before signing the contract of sale can lead to financial stress, as usually people have to add the cost of unbudgeted repairs to their mortgage.
 A lack of knowledge of the home and its renovation potential to provide the required lifestyle and financial return before signing the contract can lead to disappointment.